 This entitlement code notes that a borrower has previously obtained a VA loan, repaid the loan in full and restored the entitlement used on the property.
 Borrowers who've used a VA loan before are subject to paying a higher funding fee on future VA purchases unless their Certificate of Eligibility indicates they are exempt from the fee.

 Talk with your loan officer if you have questions about your entitlement code or if you believe yours is incorrect.

-The COE simply signifies that you've cleared one hurdle on the track: namely, that you've met the military service requirement.
-Your property still has to measure up to VA criteria, and your borrower qualifications (credit score, income, debts) must meet a lender’s standards.
+The COE simply signifies that you've cleared one hurdle on the track - namely, that you've met the military service requirement.
+Your property still has to measure up to VA criteria, and your borrower qualifications (credit score, income, debts) must meet VA and lender standards.